How do I apply for a DBS check in the Diocese of Exeter?

-All applicants should be asked to complete and return a Confidential Declaration form when applying for a DBS check.
+When applying for an Enhanced DBS check, all applicants should be asked to complete and return a Confidential Declaration form.
 This asks a series of questions relating to any history of cautions, convictions, offending or behaviour incompatible with working with vulnerable children or adults.
 It offers the applicant the opportunity to self-disclose and make the appointing body aware in advance of any disclosure that may come back from the DBS check.
-By completing this form you are indicating your consent for the Diocese of Exeter to carry out your Disclosure and Barring Service check.
+Applicants for a Basic DBS check can only be asked to disclose ‘unspent’ convictions.

 Once you have entered your details through the online form then you need to contact the DBS Verifier again to arrange for your ID documents to be verified.
-The required documents are detailed in the E-Bulk Guide for Applicants which the DBS Verifier should have given you when you started your application.
+The required documents are detailed in the E-Bulk Guide for Applicants for Enhanced DBS checks or the Applying for Basic Disclosure Applicants Guide for Basic DBS checks; the DBS Verifier should have given you the relevant guide when you started your application.
 You need to be able to show the original documents; copies are not acceptable.

 Having checked your identity, the DBS Verifier submits your identity document details online and your check is then sent to be approved by the relevant person in the Diocese (an Archdeacon’s PA or the Diocesan DBS Coordinator).
 When the check is approved it has to be further authorised by a counter-signatory at CCPAS, who then transfer the check details securely to the Disclosure and Barring Service using the DBS E-Bulk system.